BUGS-NYU/bugs-nyu.github.io-old/README.md

 date: 2017-12-31
 ---
 ```

-4. Then include the entire news post description in markdown using [this guide][md-guide] for help
+4. Then include the entire news post description in markdown using [this guide][md-guide] for help.
+No need to write your title or date, they're automatically added to the news post page for you.
+Add a time and location if applicable

 5. Make a pull request to the original repository

 [md-guide]: https://guides.github.com/features/mastering-markdown/